-The market is full of stand alone MRP systems as well, but my experience is that the limitations on these systems is fairly significant.
+The market is full of stand-alone MRP systems as well, but my experience is that the limitations on these systems are fairly significant.
 The biggest issue is the interface with accounting and finance systems.
-If you are considering adding your own stand alone MRP to Business Central, we think that is a really bad idea.
+If you are considering adding your own stand-alone MRP to Business Central, we think that is a really bad idea.
 The MRP in Dynamics Business Central (built on the MRP in Microsoft Dynamics NAV) is very powerful and highly recommended.

 It starts with Inventory

 MRP in Dynamics Business Central is basically a system for analyzing and predicting inventory over time.
 This is a very important concept and is often misunderstood.
-Although MRP requires some degree of inventory accuracy (how much inventory you have now at this specific moment), in reality managing order dates in a system is much, much more important.
+Although MRP requires some degree of inventory accuracy (how much inventory you have now at this specific moment), in reality, managing order dates in a system are much, much more important.
 This is because of how MRP works.

 How MRP Works

-MRP takes your current inventory levels, what sales or sales forecasts you have and analyzes and plans so you can deliver as soon as possible with the least inventory required.
-What this means is that those sales and sales forecasts (along with all the accurate delivery dates) is the critical part of MRP in Dynamics Business Central.
+MRP takes your current inventory levels, what sales or sales forecasts you have, and analyzes and plans so you can deliver as soon as possible with the least inventory required.
+What this means is that those sales and sales forecasts (along with all the accurate delivery dates) are the critical part of MRP in Dynamics Business Central.